-There have been many events at the Nest over the years and this list is by no means comprehensive.
-Other subjects covered included e.g. Anarchism in post-Soviet Russia and Eastern Europe, Anti-Fascism in Greece, the 140th Anniversary of the Anti-Authoritarian International, Anarchist writers in the nineteenth century and the strength of community organisation and solidarity actions.
+We organised many events in venues around Nottingham since we opened in December 2008 and the list below is not comprehensive.
+Other subjects covered included e.g. Anarchism in post-Soviet Russia and Eastern Europe, Anti-Fascism in Greece, the 140th Anniversary of the Anti-Authoritarian International and Anarchist writers in the nineteenth century.

 Cheese for nought!

 Organised by People’s Histreh.
 An evening with wine, cheese and a talk about riots.
 This was the launch event for the group’s pamphlet Damn your charity… about the 1766 Great Cheese Riot.

 A City of Light: Socialism, Chartism and Co-operation – Nottingham 1844

 Launch event for Chris Richardson’s excellent book.
 Please also see this blog for details.
 The event was part of a series of events celebrating 150 years of Co-operation in Nottinghamshire.